EyasuTeshome/shifttracker/job-search/peer-interview-practice/not_good_enough_lesson.md

 After this pretty long intro that aims to give you a different perspective, take a look at the guidelines that will help you to prepare your "not-good-enough" project for presentation:

 1. **Find the good parts of your project and present them with confidence**.
-It can be the architecture, a method/function that solves an interesting problem, well-thought tests, clean and/or well-organized part of your code.
+It can be the architecture, a method/function that solves an interesting problem, well-thought tests, clean and/or well-organized parts of your code.
 2. Take an advantage of the pieces of your projects that you consider "not good enough".
-You can use them to show that you have improved since the moment of this project creation. **Find the weak parts of your project, think about how would you improve them today, and present your ideas.**
+You can use them to show that you have improved since the moment of this project creation. **Find the weak parts of your project, think about how you would improve them today, and present your ideas.**
    - For example, you can say: "This is actually the code that I would write differently today.
 Instead of *doing X*, I would *do Y*."